BenHerbst/BenHerbst/README.md

 ## Tools I recommend

-I use Vim for simple scripts in terminal and Neovim for long coding sessions and Kanboard.
+I mainly use Vscode for my programming.
+Sometimes Intellij and Android Studio for Java.

-I recommend **Gnome** for a **great out of the box Linux Desktop** experience.
+I recommend **Cinnamon** for a **great out of the box Linux Desktop** experience.

-Also use **Gruvbox dark** and **Pop!_OS dark** themes for your eyes.
+Also use **Dark mode** for your eyes.

-Also take a look at **Pop!_OS** for best desktop OS.
+Also take a look at **Linux MInt** for overall best desktop OS.

-I suggest you to make experience with the Godot Game engine.
-Game developing is more than just code.
+I suggest you to make experience with the Godot Game engine for game development, Gtk for great Linux apps, Flutter for good cross platform apps

-Don't build applications with electron shit.
+Don't build applications with electron, better use native stuff or atleast Flutter.

 Use Javafx, Qt or Gtk, Electron is not recommended by me!
-Only for ( maybe ) some cases like email app.
+Only for ( maybe ) some cases like Chat app.

 If you do Java, use Intellij.